5 Tips to Help Get Your Security Deposit Refund When Moving Into Apartments in Chico, CA

 If you’re just starting out by renting apartments in Chico, CA then hopefully the information below will be helpful.
 To ensure you get as much of your deposit back as possible we’re offering some tips of things you can do before moving in and when you decide to move out!

 Take the time to read the fine print and make sure you read and understand the entire lease.
 Each lease is a little bit different, but they almost all say something about the security deposit.
 For example, is there a cleaning fee when you move out?
 A charge to have the carpets cleaned or apartment repainted?
 If the contract doesn’t say anything about the security deposit refund, ask!

 2. Complete a Walk-Through Form

 A walk through form lists the condition of the apartments in Chico California at the time you move in.
 You want to document anything that you notice.
 For example, a hole in the wall, a dent in a cupboard, hard water stains in the bathroom, etc. It’s recommended that you fill this out as soon as you get the keys, and definitely within 48 hours of moving in.
 This form will often come with the lease, but if it doesn’t there’s no reason you can’t make your own.
-See an example and a video here.
+See an example here.
 It’s ideal if you can do the walk through with the property manager, but if not then fill out the form yourself, turn it in and ask the property manager to sign it.
 Then make a copy so you each have the documentation.